Transport and Driving in Japan

 Expats must have an International Driver’s Permit to drive in Japan when arriving (purchase from a local auto association).
 This is valid for up to one year, after which it's necessary to get a Japanese Driver’s Licence.
 For many nationalities, this isn’t a problem as one can simply transfer a home country’s licence.

-For Americans, and a few other nationalities, it's necessary to translate the American licence, then take a written and practical driving test before receiving a Japanese licence.
+For Americans, and a few other nationalities, it's necessary to translate their licence, then take a written and practical driving test before receiving a Japanese licence.
 Sounds easy, but the driving test in Japan is notorious for being difficult.